Sagittarius Gold Cloth

 Lost Canvas: Previous War

-Sisyphus was the Guardian of the ninth house of Sanctuary in The Lost Canvas.
-In The Lost Canvas, he is the one who brought Sasha to Sanctuary to become their Athena, building a bond with her in the process.
+Sagittarius Sisyphus was the Guardian of the House of the Archer in The Lost Canvas.
+Sisyphus is the one who brought Sasha to Sanctuary to become their Athena, building a bond with her in the process.
 During some mission, he discovers about the Dream Gods while trying to learn of Thanatos and Hypnos.
 When Hades invaded Sanctuary, Sisyphus shot an arrow at him, but it was reflected, piercing his chest.
-On top of that, his cosmo was sealed, and the Dream Gods trapped his soul in the Dream World.
+On top of that, his Cosmo was sealed, and the Dream Gods trapped his soul in the Dream World.
 He is awakened by Athena when El Cid and Tenma fight Oneiros.
 He shot an arrow towards them from Sanctuary after waking up, in a last ditch shot at helping the fight.
 He would later take the lead of the Saints.
 He would later fight Garuda Aiacos to defend their ship to the Lost Canvas.
-He gouged out his eyes during the fight, and was able to reach the Eighth Sense, his cosmo rising as well due to the loss of sight.
+He gouged out his eyes during the fight, and was able to reach the Eighth Sense, his Cosmo rising as well due to the loss of sight.
 He was able to beat Aiacos because of the growth of his power.
 Weakened and injured, he offers his heart to Sphinx Pharaoh, proves his purity, and kills the Specter.
 Dying from the injury, he combines his powers with Leo Regulus and Aries Shion to do the Athena Exclamation, forcing the Lost Canvas gates open.
 He dies afterwards, remembering his devotion to Sasha.

 Omega: Upgrading Your Flying Horse to a Flying Centaur